spacetelescope/webbpsf/docsource/webbpsf.rst

 TFI
 ^^^^

 Deprecated in favor of NIRISS.
-The TFI class is still included in this version of WebbPSF for compatibility with existing code, just to be on the safe side, but is likely to go away in the next release.

-.. autoclass:: webbpsf.TFI

 Utility Functions for Display and Plotting
 -------------------------------------------